Reputation Tracker: Technical Insights

-Most practices serve a particular community, and therefore need a website that has high visibility for local searches.
+Most medical practices serve a particular community, and therefore need a website that has high visibility for local searches.
 Many factors contribute to a site’s ability to rank well: these are some of the most important.

 - Patient Reviews.
 User reviews are compelling with people and search engines, and should be given prominent placement on your site.